 As a property owner, you might consider putting your home up as a short-term rental on a site like Airbnb.
 But did you know that your regular homeowners insurance probably isn’t sufficient?

-Before you rent out your property, review your homeowner’s insurance to determine what exactly is covered, and consider what type of add-ons and endorsements you might need.
+Before you rent out your property, you’ll need to review the homeowners insurance to determine what exactly is covered.
+Then, consider what add-ons and endorsements you might need.

 When you open your home to strangers, you hope that they show your property the same respect you do- but there are always risks to worry about.
 These “Airbnb risks” include:

 - Vandalism – whether the result of an unauthorized party or the actions of an individual guest, your property might be intentionally damaged.